geotools/geotools/docs/user/library/jdbc/spatialite.rst

 ============== ============================================
 Parameter      Description
 ============== ============================================
-"dbtype"       Must be the string "spatiallite" "database"     The databse to connect to
+"dbtype"       Must be the string "spatialite" "database"     The databse to connect to
 "user"         User name (optional)
 ============== ============================================